 4. Giant hyssop (Agastache foeniculum)

 Purplish blue flowers with green foliage.
 Blooms for up to six weeks!
 Flowers from July to September.
-Resistant to deer and rabbit.
+Resistant to deer and rabbits.
 Very winter hardy.
 Zones 2 to 9.

 A real winner in the shade, with drooping white bell flowers in June and July.
 Great woodland plant.
 Hardy to Zones 2 to 9.

 Produces reddish brown flowers in May and July and works well in almost any soil type.
 A wonderful woodland ground cover.
 Hardy to Zones 3 to 9.

 A beautiful, downward-facing lily with flower colours ranging from yellow to red, and some may be spotted.
 Blooms from June to July.
 Hardy to Zones 4 to 9.